Kurchi Madathapetti: Critical reception

 ETV Bharat stated that, "The latest song from Guntur Kaaram is a vibrant display of Mahesh and Sreeleela's dance prowess coupled with infectious rhythm", further calling it "all-encompassing musical piece".
 The Hans India opined that the lyrics written by Ramajogayya Sastry evoke a sense of nostalgia with pharses like "Rajahmundry Raaga Manjari" and "Thooniga Nadumulona Thootaletti," reminiscent of the classic mass films from the 1980s, popularized by actor Krishna, father of Mahesh Babu.

 Music video

 Background and production

 Sekhar has choreographed the dance sequences.
 Rashmi Gautam has denied rumours of being cast to perform in the song.
 During an interview with The Times of India, Poorna told that she was hesitant about accepting the offer because of the weight gained after her pregnancy.
 She further told that she was prepared to face some negative comments about the song.

 Synopsis

 The music video is a direct clip from the scenes in Guntur Kaaram.
 The scenes primarily feature Mahesh Babu, Sreeleela and Poorna.

 Commercial performance

-"Kurchi Madhathapetti" was the fastest video song to reach 30 crore (300 million) views milestone in 133 days, surpassing the "Arabic Kuthu".
+"Kurchi Madhathapetti" was one of the fastest video song to reach 30 crore (300 million) views milestone in 133 days, surpassing the "Arabic Kuthu".
 The full video song has over 60 crore (602 million) views on YouTube, while the lyrical song which was released first, has 12.7 crore (127 million) views.